 Additional cognitive benefits can be linked to the hand-eye coordination developed through sports such as football, as researchers at Jacobs University have discovered.
 Voelcker-Rehage, Godde and Staudinger (2011) investigated the effects of cardiovascular and coordination training on cognitive performance and neural processing and found improvements in both executive functioning and perceptual speed.
 Their findings indicated more efficient information processing when performing an executive control task, with coordination training resulting in an improved use of the visual-spatial network.

-The English Schools’ Football Association, founded in 1904, promotes football through the provision of competitions between schools set up by local districts and support for young people who want to develop skills in association football.
+This post was contributed by the English Schools’ Football Association, who, founded in 1904, promotes football through the provision of competitions between schools set up by local districts and support for young people who want to develop skills in association football.
 This spring, the ESFA (2015) will be holding nine events across the country in order to update educators and organisers on the work the ESFA is doing and find out how those involved with football on a daily basis view the current provision of the sport.

 - Eime, R.M., Young, J.A., Harvey, J.T., Charity, M.J., Payne.
 (2013) A systematic review of the psychological and social benefits of participation in sport for children and adolescents: informing development of a conceptual model of health through sport.
 International Journal of Behavioural Nutrition and Physical Activity.
 10(1)10-98.
 Available at: http://www.biomedcentral.com/content/pdf/1479-5868-10-98.pdf [Accessed March 20th 2015].